 Ballet photography can be beautiful, thought provoking and moving.
-It offers an opportunity to capture a dancer’s strengths, passions and abilities in a single frame forever.
+The right shot offers an opportunity to capture a dancer’s strengths, passions and abilities in a single frame forever.

+As a ballet dancer, it’s vital to make sure you can build a portfolio that reflects your talent, starting with finding the right photographer for you.
 As a student or professional dancer, it’s important that you have a portfolio of ballet photography that effectively reflects your talent and facility.
-In order to do this, you need to find the right photographer.
 Before embarking on that all important photo shoot for your portfolio, ensure that you look at photographers who specialise in ballet photography, as planning and preparation is key in ensuring your photos will be both memorable and eye-catching.
+I’ve been very fortunate to work with Darian Volkova, Jordan Matter and Rachel Neville – see my Instagram for insights into our amazing shoots.

 Using the best ballet photos for your portfolio